OData/v3ProtocolDocument/OData JSON Verbose Format.markdown

 ## 5.2 Representing Multiple Entities in a Request ##

-An EntitySet or collection of entities MUST be represented as a JSON array.
-Each element MUST be a correctly formatted Entity (see [Representing an Entity](#representinganentity)).
+A collection of entities MUST be represented as a JSON array.
+Each element MUST be a correctly formatted entity (see [Representing an Entity](#representinganentity)).

-An empty EntitySet or collection of entities (one that contains no EntityType instances) MUST be represented as an empty JSON array.
+An empty entity set or collection of entities (one that contains no entity type instances) MUST be represented as an empty JSON array.

 ## 5.3 Representing a Collection of Complex Type or Primitive Values in a Request ##

-A Collection of complex type or primitive values MUST be represented as a JSON array.
+A collection of complex type or primitive values MUST be represented as a JSON array.
 Each element in the array MUST be the representation for a value.
 See [Representing a Primitive Value](#representingaprimitivevalue) or [Representing a Complex Type Value](#representingacomplextypevalue) for details.

 # 6 Response Specifics #